ErikBuis/python-utils/guides/Git.md

 Now you can enter commands like `??
 Find all python files containing "import sys"` and Copilot will suggest a Bash command to perform the action.

 ## Template `.gitignore` file
-A template `.gitignore` file to help you get started with your git project has been added separately in `Gitignore.md`, which can be found in the same directory as this file.
+A template `.gitignore` file to help you get started with your git project has been added separately in `Gitignore_template`, which can be found in the same directory as this file.

 ## Template `pre-commit-config.yml` file
 Here's a template `pre-commit-config.yml` file to help you get started on setting up pre-commit hooks in your git repository.
 To activate the pre-commit hooks, run: